 1. Define Your Voice and Purpose

-Things can quickly go awry if you don’t have clarity about who you are as a leader, and why the organisation is doing what it does.
+Things can quickly go awry if you don’t have clarity about who you are as a leader, and why the organization is doing what it does.
 Extend this exploration of the “why” through your team.
 Begin every meeting by talking about why you’re discussing the topic, frame it in relation to your larger goals and vision.

 2. Choose Transparency

-While no leader wants to be the bearer of bad news, stay clear of sugar coating important information, however difficult it may be to hear.
+While no leader wants to be the bearer of bad news, stay clear of sugarcoating important information, however difficult it may be to hear.
 While you may want to downplay the severity of the situation to make people happy, know that by doing so you will be hurting them more in the long term.